SeanKilleen/seankilleen.github.io/_posts/2020-12-28-cleaning-up-a-broken-mp3-library-with-metatogger.md

 - Some files only on her iPod somehow, that we were able to recover, but with cryptic 4-letter file names like "AJDF.mp3".
 - Inconsistent metadata

-Additionally, my Father-in-law had some MP3's he'd extracted from tape.
-These had file names he wanted, but no metadata.

 Got it?
 Okay, let's do this.

 ## Gathering the files and adding them